How would I become a non-religious pastoral carer?

 What relation is the NRPSN to Humanists UK?

-The NRPSN is the pastoral support arm of Humanists UK.
-Whilst the NRPSN has its own board, constitution, and quality assurance procedures, Humanists UK fund and administer the network.
-The NRPSN Operations Coordinator is also the Head of Humanist Care for Humanists UK.
+The NRPSN is an arms-length organisation of Humanists UK.
+Whilst the NRPSN has its own council, constitution, and quality assurance procedures, Humanists UK fund and administer the network.
+The NRPSN Director is also the Director of Humanist Care for Humanists UK.

 Do I need to be non-religious to receive pastoral and/or spiritual support from a NRPSN member?

-How do your network members remain engaged, and what additional support do you provide after accreditation?
+How do your network practitioners remain engaged, and what additional support do you provide after accreditation?

-All newly accredited members are provided with the network handbook, which details the support on offer and additional ways to get involved.
-As well as regular updates and quarterly newsletters, all our members have access to ongoing formal CPD training, events, monthly supervision, coaching, social media groups, a resource hub, weekly vacancy information, and an opportunity to shape our strategic direction in our annual survey.
+All newly accredited practitioners are connected to their relevant Sector Coordinator for support in getting started, contact with other practitioners, and advice should they meet any challenges.
+In addition, they are provided with with the network handbook, which details the support on offer and additional ways to get involved.
+We also provide regular updates and newsletters, access to formal CPD training, events, monthly supervision, coaching, social media groups, a resource hub, weekly vacancy information, and an opportunity to shape our strategic direction in our annual survey.

 All network members also have the opportunity to access support from the full-time Head of Humanist Care and their regional coordinator.